Tony Kemp (rugby league)

 Tony Kemp (born 18 January 1968) is a New Zealand former rugby league test representative and former coach of the New Zealand Warriors.
 He is a commentator for Māori Television's coverage of the Auckland Rugby League competition and also serves as the Football Manager for the New Zealand Rugby League.

 Background

-Kemp was born in Whangarei but raised in Waitara, and attended Waitara High School.
+Kemp was born in Whangārei but raised in Waitara, and attended Waitara High School.
 He played rugby league for the Randwick Kingfishers in the Wellington Rugby League competition and in 1987 made the Junior Kiwis.

 Playing career

 1980s

 In 1986/87 he joined the Doncaster for a season before taking up a professional career full-time when he joined the Newcastle Knights in 1988.
 During the 1988 Great Britain Lions tour Newcastle hosted a match against the visiting British national team with Kemp playing at centre and scoring a try in the Knights' 12 – 28 loss.
 Kemp first made the New Zealand national rugby league team in 1989.
-He later played for the Castleford Tigers (Heritage No. 707), South Queensland Crushers, Leeds Rhinos and Wakefield Trinity Wildcats (Heritage No. 1145) (captain).
+He later played for the Castleford Tigers, South Queensland Crushers, Leeds Rhinos and Wakefield Trinity Wildcats (captain).
 Kemp was selected to play for New Zealand at centre in all three Test matches of the 1989 Kangaroo tour of New Zealand.